 Independence

 Humanitarian actions are independent of political, economic, or military objectives.
-This independence ensures that aid efforts are solely focused on addressing human suffering and are not influenced by external agendas.
+This independence ensures that aid efforts are solely focused on addressing human suffering and are not influenced by external agendas

 Scope